Best-ways-to-digitize-photos-feature

 3. Use an App to Digitize Photos With Your Phone

-All of those tips I just talked about for using your professional camera to scan some old pics work just the same with your smartphone.
+Of course, this is also the most budget-friendly option.
+Many of the tips I just talked about for using your professional camera to scan some old pics work just as well with your smartphone.

 I’d say your best bet is to save the smartphone scans for pictures that you’re digitizing to share on social media.